dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 * arithmetic operations trigger type specific bytecodes
 * values assigned to these variables are checked statically unless the values are results from a function call in which case the there is an attempt to convert values at runtime.

 Also initial implementation of arrays is available.
-So you can declare arrays of integers or doubles.
+So you can declare arrays of integers or numbers.

 * The type of an array of integers is denoted as ``integer[]``.
-* The type of an array of doubles is denoted as ``number[]``.
+* The type of an array of numbers is denoted as ``number[]``.
 * Arrays are implemented using a mix of runtime and compile time checks.
-* Specialised operators to get/set from arrays are implemented.
+* Specialised operators to get/set from arrays are being implemented.
 * The standard table operations on arrays are checked to ensure that the type is not subverted.

 Obviously this is early days so please expect bugs.